 Selling goods and services is a key business activity for all MSMEs.
 In the survey, 38 percent of surveyed MSMEs reported that they had ever used digital tools to sell goods and services.
 However, survey results showed a substantial increase in the use of digital tools to sell goods and services during the COVID-19 pandemic and a massive decrease in the use of in-person methods to sell goods and services.
-More specifically, 25 percent of MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 31 percent during COVID-19.

-In comparison, 93 percent of MSMEs reported that they had ever used in-person methods to sell goods and services prior to the pandemic, which then decreased forty-three percentage points to 50 percent during the pandemic.

-The survey results also found a substantial increase in the use of social media to sell goods and services.
-For example, 24 percent of MSMEs reported that they used social media to sell goods and services prior to COVID-19, which then increased six percentage points to 30 percent during the pandemic.

-This finding illustrates that digital tools, such as social media played a distinct role in selling goods and services during the pandemic when in-person transactions fell sharply.
+More specifically, 25 percent of surveyed MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 31 percent during COVID-19.^{xxiv} In comparison, 93 percent of surveyed MSMEs reported that they had ever used in-person methods to sell goods and services prior to COVID-19, which then decreased 43 percentage points to 50 percent during COVID-19.^{xxiv} The survey results also found a substantial increase in the use of social media to sell goods and services.
+For example, 24 percent of surveyed MSMEs reported that they used social media to sell goods and services prior to COVID-19, which then increased six percentage points to 30 percent during COVID-19.^{xxiv} The survey results also found a substantial increase in the use of social media to sell goods and services prior to COVID-19, which then increased six percentage points to 30 percent during COVID-19.^{xxiv} This finding illustrates that digital tools, such as social media played a distinct role in selling goods and services during the pandemic when in-person transactions fell sharply.

-Surveyed offline MSMEs reported using face-to-face interactions to conduct key business activities at a higher rate than other offline interaction methods, like telephone calls/SMS:xxvi
+Surveyed offline MSMEs reported using face-to-face interactions to conduct key business activities about which they were asked at a higher rate than other offline interaction methods, like telephone calls/SMS :^{xxvii}